wobbba/KleinanzeigenAssistent/README.md

    python -m app.main
    ```
 4. The web UI will open automatically at `http://127.0.0.1:8000/`.
-5. For each image, select the image regions you desire, click `Record`, and talk about relevant details for the ad, then click `Stop`.
+5. For each image, select the image regions you desire, reorder as needed, then click `Record`, and talk about relevant details for the ad, then click `Stop`.
 Alternatively, you can also fill out the form by hand.
 6. Verify the form values are acceptable.
 7. Click `Submit & Next`.
 Repeat for all items.
 8. Click `Pending` and `Publish All Now`.